 My intellectual home is the School of Marxism Studies, at Dalian University of Technology, which is in the beautiful and historic port city of Dalian in northeastern China.
 This page will gradually collect items that are relevant for DUT’s School of Marxism Studies, which is a ‘key research centre’ for Marxism in China.

-In what follows, I add links to files that relate to DUT’s School of Marxism Studies.
+In what follows, I add links to files that relate to DUT’s School of Marxism, as well as papers and lectures I have given under the auspices of the School.

 - 2020: ‘What is Comparative Marxist Philosophy?’
 This is the text of a keynote presentation, delivered in December 2020, at an international ‘cloud workshop’ on Marxism, organised by DUT.
 Download here.